WebSocket Performance

 Operating WebSocket services

-Sticky load balancing required.
-Connection state lives at one server; routing must be consistent.
+- Sticky load balancing.
+Connection state lives at one server; routing must be consistent for the connection lifetime.

-Per-connection metrics: connection count, message rate, latency.
-Aggregate hides per-connection issues.
+- Per-connection metrics.
+Connection count, message rate, latency per server; aggregate hides per-connection issues.

 When not WebSocket

-Long polling for low-frequency updates.
-Simpler than WebSocket; works through restrictive proxies.
+- Long polling.
+Low-frequency updates; simpler than WebSocket; works through restrictive corporate proxies.